TalexJuarezProject/Tableau-proyects/Pokemon/Documentation.md

 ### Fields Description

-- ID: For joins and also is the number of the Pokémon
+- `ID`: For joins and also is the number of the Pokémon, corresponding to their National Dex number.
-- Name: The name of the Pokémon (e.g., Pikachu, Bulbasaur).
+- `Name`: The name of the Pokémon (e.g., Pikachu, Bulbasaur).
-- Form: Indicates if the Pokémon has more than one form (not used in this version).
+- `Form`: Indicates if the Pokémon has more than one form (not used in this version).
-- Type1: The primary type of the Pokémon (e.g., Fire, Water, Grass).
+- `Type1`: The primary type of the Pokémon (e.g., Fire, Water, Grass).
-- Type2: - The secondary type of the Pokémon, if applicable (e.g., Flying, Ice).
+- `Type2`: - The secondary type of the Pokémon, if applicable (e.g., Flying, Ice).
 If the Pokémon has only one type, this field is empty.
-- Total: The sum of all base stats for the Pokémon (HP, Attack, Defense, Sp.
+- `Total`: The sum of all base stats for the Pokémon (HP, Attack, Defense, Sp.
 Atk, Sp.
 Def, Speed).
-- HP: The base **Health Points** stat of the Pokémon.
+- `HP`: The base **Health Points** stat of the Pokémon.
-- Attack: The base **Attack** stat, which determines the power of physical moves.
+- `Attack`: The base **Attack** stat, which determines the power of physical moves.
-- Defense: The base **Defense** stat, which reduces damage from physical moves.
+- `Defense`: The base **Defense** stat, which reduces damage from physical moves.
-- Sp.
-Atk: The base **Special Attack** stat, which determines the power of special moves.
+- `Sp.
+Atk`: The base **Special Attack** stat, which determines the power of special moves.
-- Sp.
-Def: The base **Special Defense** stat, which reduces damage from special moves.
+- `Sp.
+Def`: The base **Special Defense** stat, which reduces damage from special moves.
-- Speed: The base **Speed** stat, which determines the order of moves in battle.
+- `Speed`: The base **Speed** stat, which determines the order of moves in battle.
-- Generation: The generation in which the Pokémon was introduced (e.g., Generation I, Generation V).
+- `Generation`: The generation in which the Pokémon was introduced (e.g., Generation I, Generation V).

 ## 2. pokedex_description.csv

-For the pokedex description inclusion of each Pokémon.
+For the pokedex description inclusion of each Pokémon, extracted with the script in the Extraction section.

 ### Fields Description

-- ID: The number of the Pokémon.
+- `ID`: The number of the Pokémon.
-- Description: The pokedex description of each Pokémon.
+- `Description`: The pokedex description of each Pokémon.

 ## 3. pokemon_species.csv